MastersoftGroup/woocommerce-mastersoft-address/README.md

 ### How to get the licence key?

-You can get a FREE licence key [here](https://hosted.mastersoftgroup.com/console/#/) and start using it right away.
+You can get a FREE Trial licence key [here](https://hosted.mastersoftgroup.com/console/#/) and start using it right away.

 ### What are all available Widget Options to configure in the settings?